edyeus/ML/p1_navigation/README.md

 ### Getting Started

+Clone this repo and open up Navigation.ipynb as jupyter notebook.

 To run this project, you'll need:
-- Jupyter Notebook

-Clone this repo and open up Navigation.ipynb as jupyter notebook.
+- Download and install Anaconda with python 3.6+ if haven't
+- Use terminal to go into python
+- Install necessary libs with: pip install .

 ### Instructions